SciML/JumpProcesses.jl/docs/src/tutorials/jump_diffusion.md

     This tutorial assumes you have read the [Ordinary Differential Equations tutorial](https://docs.sciml.ai/DiffEqDocs/stable/getting_started/) in [`DifferentialEquations.jl`](https://docs.sciml.ai/DiffEqDocs/stable).

-Jump Diffusion equations are stochastic differential equations (SDE) with discontinuous jumps.
+Jump Diffusion equations are stochastic differential equations (SDEs) with discontinuous jumps.
 These can be written as:

 ```math